rust-lang-ru/book/rustbook-ru/nostarch/chapter17.md

 `None`, the loop ends.
 Every time the loop completes, it hits the await point again, so the runtime pauses it again until another message arrives.

-The code now successfully sends and receives all of the messages.
+The code now successfully sends and receives all of the сообщения.
 Unfortunately, there are still a couple of problems.
 For one thing, the messages do not arrive at half-second intervals.
 They arrive all at once, 2 (2,000 milliseconds) after we start the program.
 For another, this program also never exits!
-Instead, it waits forever for new messages.
+Instead, it waits forever for new сообщения.
 You will need to shut it down using <span class="keystroke">ctrl-c</span>.

 Let’s start by examining why the messages come in all at once after the full